Find the Best Online High Schools

-Many families choose online high school due to the need for an alternative education.
-Online high schools can offer curriculums that are tailored to the needs and goals of the student.
+Many families choose online high school due to the need for alternative education.
+Whether you need to learn a skilled trade or want to finish out the rest of your remedial studies, online high schools can offer curriculums tailored to the needs and goals of each student.

 - Honors/AP classes: Gifted students, especially those in underserved areas, can benefit from a full range of Honors and AP classes offered by online high schools.

-With some online high schools, students can get credit from previous education, life and work experiences.
-This can save time and money.
+With some online high schools, students can get credit from previous education, life, and work experiences.
+Make sure to approach the school’s admissions and see if they offer any of the following, this may be able to save time and money.

 - Credit for experience: Some online high schools offer credit for life and work experience.
-This is especially attractive for older learners.
-Usually an assessment is necessary to earn the credit.
+This is especially attractive for older learners and learners employed in the trade they are studying.
+Usually, an assessment is necessary to earn credit.

-- Transfer credits: Often, a student's credits from other accredited high schools can be transferred.
-In some cases an assessment test may be necessary.
+- Transfer credits: Often, a student's credits from other accredited high schools can be transferred, especially if the previous schooling credits earned in remedial classes like basic math or science course.
+In some cases, an assessment test may be necessary.

 - Earn college credit: Some online high schools offer students the ability to earn college credit while still in high school.
 These credits can be used towards a high school diploma as well as a college degree.